 Can I take my child on holiday during term time?

 As a school, we are not able to grant any leave of absence during term time unless there are ‘exceptional circumstances’.
 Exceptional circumstances are likely to be one off situations where the headteacher is satisfied that the circumstances warrant the granting of leave.
 Holidays are unlikely to be circumstances where leave is granted.

-If you wish to apply for a grant of leave then please notify the school in writing at least 14 days before the planned leave to ensure that the headteacher has sufficient time to consider the request.
+A leave of absence request form (available on the Absence page) must be completed at least 14 days before the planned leave to ensure that the headteacher has sufficient time to consider the request.